riot/riot.github.io/api.md

 interface RiotComponentTemplate {
   update(scope: object): RiotComponentTemplate;
   mount(element: HTMLElement, scope: object): RiotComponentTemplate;
-  createDOM(element: HTMLElement): RiotComponentTemplate;
   unmount(scope: object): RiotComponentTemplate;
   clone(): RiotComponentTemplate;
 }
 ```

-The `RiotComponentTemplate` is an object and it's responsible for handling the component rendering:
+The `RiotComponentTemplate` is an object, and it's responsible for handling the component rendering:

 - `update` - method that will receive the component data and must be used to update the template
 - `mount` - method that must be used to connect the component template to a DOM node
-- `createDOM` - factory function might be needed to create the template DOM structure only once
 - `unmount` - method to clean up the component DOM
 - `clone` - method might be needed to clone the original template object in order to work with multiple instances